Tensions run high over China and refugees at Pacific meeting

 - Embassy illnesses in Cuba point to mysterious world of microwave weapons

+Even before the forum started there had been tensions with China after some other nations threatened to pull out following a dispute over whether Chinese officials could use their diplomatic passports to enter Nauru.
+Waqa said it had all been a misunderstanding, and that officials from both countries often traveled to the other country using ordinary passports.

+Nauru has been eager to limit discussion during the forum of the more than 600 refugees who live on the tiny island, and has placed restrictions on visiting journalists reporting on topics outside the forum.

-Nauru police also detained 1 News journalist Barbara Dreaver for about three hours and revoked her forum accreditation after she interviewed a refugee outside a local restaurant.
+Nauru police detained 1 News journalist Barbara Dreaver for about three hours and revoked her forum accreditation after she was spotted interviewing a refugee outside a local restaurant.